 Take a deep breath, give your dog a little love, and scroll on if you’re feeling ready to learn about this important — yet difficult — time.
 We’ll let you know how to care for your senior dog, how your veterinarian will be helpful during this time, and what to expect as your dog’s final moments draw near.
 Trust us — you’re not in this alone.

-We know how scary this question can be, but Dr. Ann Brandenburg-Schroeder hopes to provide some serenity for pet parents going through a difficult time.
-After experiencing the peaceful passing of her own beloved dogs, she found her calling to provide an at-home euthanasia service to give that gift to other pets and owners.
-On her website, Beside Still Water, she assures owners, “Animals know when they are dying.”
+We know how scary this question can be, but Dr. Ann Brandenburg-Schroeder hopes to provide some serenity for pet parents going through it.
+After experiencing the peaceful passing of her own beloved dogs, she found her calling to provide an at-home euthanasia service and give that gift to other pets and owners.
+On her website, Beside Still Water, she assures owners, “When we assist an animal to die, we are really doing so at their request.
+Animals know when they are dying.”

 Next, let’s find out how exactly a dog may communicate that they’re ready to pass on.

 Since dogs who are approaching death are often aware and ready, they may begin to act differently in their last moments.
 Before you read too much into these signs, though, know that many of them can appear due to other (much more minor) causes.
 If you’re feeling unsure, please don’t hesitate to enlist the help of your veterinarian.
 After all — that’s why they’re there.

 Dr. Ann Brandenburg-Schroeder lists the following as common clues that a dog is ready to cross the rainbow bridge:

 - Lack of eating or drinking

 Your dog’s warning signs may differ from those on this list, or they may be exactly the same.
 As a pet parent, you’re the expert on your specific animal.